mzxio/red/transcription/the story/book one/“Don’t look at the elephant.”.md

-### Not looking is the only way.
+### “Don’t look at the elephant.”

-“Don’t look at the elephant.”
+“Not looking is the only way.”

 “Do not acknowledge the elephant.
 To admit its existence is to allow total collapse.”